 Step 5: Registration for Classes

 Review our Courses page for information on when course registration opens for your course(s).
 Generally, Summer Session registration opens mid-spring and Winter Session registration opens mid-summer.
 The Allard School of Law will not register students in a course prior to the course's opening registration date.
 Accordingly, please do not submit registration materials in advance of the opening registration date for your course.

-Payment of tuition and fees can be done via UBC’s Student Service Centre (SSC).
+Payment of tuition and fees is done through UBC’s Student Service Centre (SSC)

-Once registered, it is important that you keep your mailing and email addresses current on the Student Service Centre (SCC), as the Allard School of Law and course instructor(s) will contact you using the email address provided there.
+Once registered, it is important to keep your mailing and email address information current on the SSC.
+The email address you provide is how the Allard School of Law and the course instructors will contact you.